-The value of transactions for non-consolidated related parties, individually less than £0.1m within 2022/23, was net nil expenditure (£0.8m expenditure and £0.8m income).
+The value of transactions for non-consolidated related parties, individually less than £0.1m within 2023/24, was net expenditure of £0.5m (£0.9m expenditure and £0.4m income).

 Note 47 The Council Acting as Agent

 The Council acts as an intermediary in its role as agent for a number of external bodies.
 The Council processes transactions through its financial ledger but does not include them in its financial statements as there is no exposure to significant risk or reward associated with the transactions.
 Details of the major activities where the Council acts as agent are detailed below: